armchair-traveller/ai-app-template/README.md

 - [x] figure out a MD lib to use
 - [ ] Goal: build the final day app from scratch (based on DeepSearch final day already migrated to AI SDK v5)

+Optional implementations not included as not part of the main branch

 # sv

 Everything you need to build a Svelte project, powered by [`sv`](https://github.com/sveltejs/cli).